Fehiroh/Scaled_unemployment_county_map/README.md

  # Simplify the Geometry
  I decided to simplify the geometry by 0.01 decimal degree, this enables quicker rendering by lowering the geospatial precision.
-     At this scale, you won't notice the imprecision, but computations will finish 5 times quicker.
+ At this scale, you won't notice the imprecision, but computations will finish at least 5 times quicker.

 ```r
 joinable2_simp = st_simplify(joinable2, preserveTopology = TRUE,
                              dTolerance = 0.01)